Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 So, most of the time when you work with async Rust in the real world, you won't need to write executors, and you won't need to implement the Future trait yourself.
-You'll use third party libraries for futures at the outer bounds of your software, join futures with third party utilities, and gluing it together with futures created with `async` blocks and functions.
+You'll use third party libraries for futures at the outer bounds of your software, join futures with third party utilities, and you'll glue it all together with futures created with `async` blocks and functions.

 So why did I just try to explain all of this?